Associations¶

 table is the primary key column of the base table.
 In the example above, Paris

-will use the column called user_id
+will use the column called user_id (assuming user_id is the primary key

 for the user table) in the base table (in this case the user table) as the